tsouza/yajs/README.md

 ## Command line tool

-call it from a shell:
+Call it from a shell:

 ```bash
 $ npm install -g yajs